Approximation Algorithms for the Connected Sensor Cover Problem: Introduction

 \subsection{Previous Results and Our Contributions}

 The \mincsc\ problem was first proposed by Gupta et al.~\cite{gupta2006connected}.
 They gave an $O(r\ln n)$-approximation ($r$ is an upper bound of the hop-distance between any two sensors having nonempty sensing intersections).
-Wu et al.~\cite{wu2013approximations} give an $O(r)$-approximation algorithm, which is best approximation ratio known so far (in terms of $r$).
-If $\Rs\leq \Rc/2$, $r=1$ and the above result implies a constant approximation.
+Wu et al.~\cite{wu2013approximations} give an $O(r)$-approximation algorithm. \rednote{Then, Wu et al.~\cite{wu2016connected} improved the approximation factor to $3r+1+(3r-2)\varepsilon$, which is best approximation ratio known so far (in terms of $r$).} If $\Rs\leq \Rc/2$, $r=1$ and the above result implies a constant approximation.
 However, even $\Rs$ is slightly larger than $\Rc/2$, $r$ may still be arbitrarily large.
 We also notice that if $r=O(1)$, we must have $\Rs/\Rc= O(1)$.
-So Assumption~\ref{ass:1} is a weaker assumption than the assumption that $r=O(1)$.
+So Assumption~\ref{ass:1} is a weaker assumption than the assumption that $r=O(1)$. \rednote{Funke et al.~\cite{funke2007improved} showed that the greedy algorithm that provides complete coverage has an approximation factor no better than $\Omega(\log n)$.}

-\mincsc\ is in fact a special case the {\em group Steiner tree} problem (as also observed in Wu et al~\cite{wu2013approximations}).
+\mincsc\ is in fact a special case of the {\em group Steiner tree} problem (as also observed in Wu et al~\cite{wu2013approximations,wu2016minimum}).
 In fact, this can be seen as follows: consider the communication graph (the edges are the communication links).
 For each target, we create a group which consists for all sensor nodes that can cover the target.
-The goal is to find a minimum cost tree spanning all groups. \footnote{ Notice that the group Steiner tree is edge-weighted but \mincsc\ is node-weighted.
-However, since all nodes have the same (unit) weight, the edge-weight and node-weight of a tree differ by at most 1. } Garg et al~\cite{garg1998polylogarithmic}, combined with the optimal probabilistic tree embedding \cite{fakcharoenphol2003tight}, obtained an $O(\log^{3}n)$ factor approximation algorithm the group Steiner tree problem via LP rounding.
-Chekuri et al.~\cite{chekuri2006greedy} obtained nearly the same approximation ratio using pure combinatorial method.
+The goal is to find a minimum cost tree spanning all groups.\footnote{ Notice that the group Steiner tree is edge-weighted but \mincsc\ is node-weighted.
+However, since all nodes have the same (unit) weight, the edge-weight and node-weight of a tree differ by at most 1. } Garg et al~\cite{garg1998polylogarithmic}, combined with the optimal probabilistic tree embedding \cite{fakcharoenphol2003tight}, \rednote{obtained} an $O(\log^{3}n)$ factor approximation algorithm the group Steiner tree problem via LP rounding.
+Chekuri et al.~\cite{chekuri2006greedy} \rednote{claimed} nearly the same approximation ratio using pure combinatorial method.

 Our first main contribution is a constant factor approximation algorithm for \mincsc\ under Assumption~\ref{ass:1}, improving on the aforementioned results.
 Our improvement heavily rely on the geometry of the problem (which the group Steiner tree approach ignores).